CrazyScorcer/Random/README.md

 * Inserting element into table
 * Deleting element from table
 * Editing a single column of an element in a table
-* Query a single row from table
+* Query a multiple rows from table

 Planned Implementaition:
-* Query multiple rows
 * Editing multiple columns and elements
 * Add/remove columns from table
 * Edit column names